mikeobrien/mikeobrien.github.com/_posts/2015-06-10-setting-up-an-es6-aurelia-app-and-tests-from-scratch.md

 ### Setting up SystemJS & jspm

 Aurelia fully embraces ES6 and is made up of many composable modules.
 This allows you to pick and choose what pieces you want to use.
 As such, [there isn't one single file you can reference](https://github.com/aurelia/framework/issues/40) like you would with jQuery or Angular 1.x.
 This presents a number of challenges.
 First, how do we easily get a hold of all the modules we want?
 And second, in an ES5 world, how do we wire up and load all these modules?
 Both of these problems are solved by the [SystemJS](https://github.com/systemjs/systemjs) module loader and its corresponding package manager [jspm](http://jspm.io/).
-SystemJS supports many different module standards (ES6, AMD, CommonJS) and jspm enables us to easily get a hold of modules and their dependencies (Just like NPM). jspm also wires up SystemJS modules automatically so we don't have to.
+SystemJS supports many different module standards (ES6, AMD, CommonJS) and jspm enables us to easily get a hold of modules and their dependencies (Just like NPM). jspm also automatically wires up modules in the SystemJS loader so we don't have to.
 We will install SystemJS (And later Aurelia) with jspm.
 First lets install jspm:

 ```bash
 # Install jspm globally